 email VR.RHWSupport@twc.texas.gov.

-If the customer later presents a Social Security card, email VR.RHWSupport@twc.texas.gov to replace the temporary SSN generated by RHW with the verified SSN.
+If the customer later presents a Social Security card, complete the VR5158, RHW Data Correction Request form and email the form to VR.RHWSupport@twc.texas.gov to replace the temporary SSN generated by RHW with the verified SSN.
+A copy of this form is filed in the customer’s case file.

 …